-Did you know that the Gardenia Jasminoids, also known as the Cape Jasmine, originally come from southern Asia?
-This plant originally found the most in Vietnam, South China, Taiwan, Japan and India.
-The Gardenia is named after the American physicist Dr. Alexander Garden (1730-1791) born in Scotland.
+Did you know that the Gardenia Jasminoïdes, also known as the Cape Jasmine, actually comes from the south of Asia?
+This plant was originally the most common in Vietnam, South China, Taiwan, Japan and India.
+The Gardenia is named after the American born physicist Dr Alexander Garden (1730-1791)

-The Gardenia belongs to the Rubiaceae family (the star leafy family).
+The Gardenia belongs to the Rubiaceae family (the star-leaf family).

 The ideal temperature for this plant is ± 18 degrees Celsius.
-The Gardenia thrives best in a light place.
+The Gardenia thrives best in a light location.
 Direct sun, the gardenia does not like that!
-When dried, the plant leaves its buds.
-Give the plant water regularly every two days.
-You can regularly spray the leaves of the plant.
-Be careful not to spray the flowers, bothering it, but better for the flowers of the gardenia.
+When dehydration, the plant drops its buds.
+Water the plant regularly (every two days).
+You can spray the leaves of the plant regularly.
+Please note that you do not spray the flowers, difficult but better for the flowers of the gardenia.

 When the buds are formed, the plant can use some extra water.
-Only use rainwater or lime water at room temperature.
+Only use rainwater or low-lime water at room temperature.
 Gardenia is allergic to lime.
-Use a sour, humus-rich soil (ground ground) when potting.
-To polish the 3-4 years.
+When repotting, use an acidic, humus-rich soil (heath soil).
+To repot every 3-4 years.
 If the soil contains too much lime, the leaves can yellow.

-When the plant gets too big you can cut them back, the best period for this is March.
+When the plant grows too large you can cut it back, the best period for this is March.

 The Gardenia is not hardy.
-Put the plant in a slightly cool place, fertilize in winter and do not need watering once every 14 days.
+Put the plant in a light cool place, fertilize in the winter is not necessary and once every 14 days watering is sufficient.

-Beware of temperature changes, the gardenia is vulnerable to this and may lose its buttons.
+Beware of temperature changes, the gardenia is sensitive to this and can therefore lose its buds.

-Florastore only supplies plants with enough buttons larger than 2.5 cm to improve consumer flow.
+Florastore only supplies plants with enough buds that are larger than 2.5 cm to improve flowering in the consumer.